keithpjolley/randomcountry/README.md

 I originally made a generic node express web page with html and json output, then extended it to serve Alexa, however, no security meant it couldn't pass Amazon's certification process.
-When I added security the code became ugly so I rewrote from the Weather Forecaster base code.
-I'm not sure why verifying the POST is coming from Alexa isn't optional.
+When I added security the code became so ugly I rewrote from the Weather Forecaster base code.
+It seems verifying the POST is coming from Alexa could be optional - no state secrets in this particular skill.

 ### keith